 1. Ching Shih – Female Pirate, Ultimate Badass

-Ching Shih was an incredibly badass woman.
+Ching Shih was an incredibly badass and inspirational woman.
 Not only was she a female pirate, but she’s also considered the most successful pirate in history.

 Pirates are cool.
 Ching Shih was extremely cool, hailing as the commander of the biggest fleet of any pirate captain in history.
 She was so feared and respected she even died in her own bed a free woman – unheard of for a pirate captain.
 That’s right, even the Chinese government (which was not particularly known for its leniency) left her the hell alone.

 Becoming a Pirate

 In her early life, Ching Shih was a wealthy and powerful prostitute.
 She married Ching I, the leader of the infamous Red Flag Fleet and notorious pirate.
 The circumstances of the union are unknown but sources show that Ching Shih owned 50% of everything her husband had control of.
 Let me assure you – this was not a normal thing for women in the 1800’s.

 In 1807, Ching I died and Ching Shih’s position immediately became tenuous.
 The alleged weakness of a female head meant she had to fast establish dominance and authority – or risk being overthrown.

 Killing two birds with one stone, she took her adopted son as her lover (weird) and established him as the figurehead of her fleet.
 She had provided the men with the male figure that would not challenge their fragile masculinity; whilst simultaneously ensuring her position as the true head of the fleet, with a man who was completely loyal and devoted to her.